Contemporary Greek art: Arte povera

 In Arte povera, artists use any medium they could get for free or very, very cheap.
 The main Greek representative of arte povera is Jannis Kounellis, who introduced found objects in his paintings, such as live animals but also fire, earth, burlap sacks, gold.
 He replaced the canvas with bed frames, doorways, windows or simply the gallery itself.

 Stuckism

 Stuckism is an international artistic movement that was created as a reaction to conceptual art.
-Stuckist painter Odysseus Yakoumakis on September 2004,founded the first Greek group of Stuckism International named The Romantic Anonymous Fellowship to oppose to the provinciality of the mainstream contemporary Greek art and in particular post-modernism.
+Stuckist painter Odysseus Yakoumakis in September 2004,founded the first Greek group of Stuckism International named The Romantic Anonymous Fellowship to oppose to the provinciality of the mainstream contemporary Greek art and in particular post-modernism.